-In the setting of BMA, there is no time variable involved.
-It indicates that BMA is not capable of handling dynamic scenarios where the data evolve over time.
-The BDEMM framework provides an extension of BMA for dynamic systems in which the time variable plays a key role.
-Now the observations are denoted by $\mathbf{y}_t, t\in\mathbb{R}, t>0$, where the subscript $t$ is the discrete time index.
-The task is to predict $x_t$ at each time step $t$ based on data that have been collected up to time $t$, namely $\mathbf{y}_{1:t}\triangleq\{\mathbf{y}_{1},\ldots,\mathbf{y}_{t}\}$.
-Corresponding to Eqn. (\ref{eqn:bma}), the BMA equation for predicting $\mathbf{x}_t$ becomes
+BMA does not involve a time variable and therefore cannot handle dynamic scenarios where data evolve over time.
+The BDEMM framework extends BMA to address dynamic systems in which the time variable plays a crucial role.
+In this setting, observations are denoted by $\mathbf{y}_t$, where $t\in\mathbb{R}$ with $t>0$ representing the discrete time index.
+The goal is to predict $x_t$ at every time step $t$ using data that have been collected up to time $t$, given as $\mathbf{y}_{1:t}\triangleq\{\mathbf{y}_{1},\ldots,\mathbf{y}_{t}\}$.
+Following Eqn.(\ref{eqn:bma}), the BMA equation for predicting $\mathbf{x}_t$ becomes: